 What do red bell peppers, broccoli, and papayas have in common?
-They’re uber sources of vitamin C. But there’s another source of vitamin C. One that few people think of…
+They’re awesome sources of vitamin C. But there’s another source of vitamin C that blows these guys out of the water…

 Where can you find rose hips?

-Plus, they contain an alphabet of vitamins such as A, B, E and the minerals calcium, iron, and phosphorus.
-(Hello ladies: We need calcium from non-dairy sources).
+Plus, they contain an alphabet soup of vitamins such as A, B, and E.

 What is vitamin C, anyway?